iExecBlockchainComputing/deploy-workerpool/README.md

 You should also install **some** software from this guide : https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/install_host_verify_Ubuntu_20.04.md :

-Some packages might be needed, if not already installed :
+Some packages might be needed, if not already installed:

 ```console
 $ sudo apt -y install apt-transport-https ca-certificates curl gnupg-agent software-properties-common